⬇️Installation

 Agent

-The PowerShell Universal Agent is used for executing Event Hub actions.
-Depending on your environment, you will install it in different ways.
+The PowerShell Universal Agent executes Event Hub actions.
+Install it depending on your environment:

 Windows (MSI)

-The PowerShell Universal Agent MSI is available on our download page.
-After installing the MSI, you will have a PowerShell Universal Agent service running on your machine.
-You will need to configure it to connect to PowerShell Universal.
+The PowerShell Universal Agent MSI is on our download page.
+After installing the MSI, a PowerShell Universal Agent service runs on your machine.
+Configure it to connect to PowerShell Universal.

 ZIP

-There are ZIP files for each platform we support on our downloads page.
-Each ZIP will contain a PowerShellUniversal.Agent.exe
+ZIP files for each platform we support are on our downloads page.
+Each ZIP contains a PowerShellUniversal.Agent.exe

 or PowerShellUniversal.Agent

-file that can be used to start an agent.
-You will need to run the process as a service for it to start whenever the machine is rebooted.
+file that can start an agent.
+Run the process as a service for it to start whenever the machine reboots.

 Next Steps

 At this point, Universal is up and running.
-You can navigate to the admin console by visiting http://localhost:5000
+Visit http://localhost:5000

 Last updated